taw00/howto/howto-dashes.md

 Happy Writing!
 --------------

 That's it!
 Good luck and enjoy your writing.
-Writing that aims to be more exacting in its selection of dash-like punctuation.
+Writing that aims to be more exacting in its selection of punctuation.